 The poor incident reports and the lack of email notifications when trouble is detected seriously diminishes the value of the service.

 KeyChest needs to get the certificate health checks in place, and they need much more detailed reports when something goes wrong.
-There is some value in being told there is a problem with one domain, but when you don’t know what the problem is you risk wasting a lot of time chasing down something that could have been trivial to fix if you knew what the problem was.
+There’s some value in being told there’s a problem with one domain, but when you don’t know what the problem is you risk wasting a lot of time chasing down something that could have been trivial to fix if you knew what the problem was.